 Semiconductors: the crude oil of the digital age

 Taiwan is a powerhouse in the production of semiconductors, which may be considered the crude oil of the digital age.
-Taiwan’s strong manufacturing capabilities and complete supply chain have helped it dominate the global microchip marketplace in recent years despite strong competition from South Korea, Japan, China, the United States, and India.
+Its strong manufacturing capabilities and complete supply chain have helped it dominate the global microchip marketplace in recent years despite strong competition from South Korea, Japan, China, the United States, and India.
 Last year, semiconductor output from Taiwan reached US$115 billion with one company, Taiwan Semiconductor Manufacturing Company (TSMC), accounting for more than half of the global semiconductor production.

 Global trade initially slowed last year as the pandemic sparked major supply chain and logistical disruptions; however, demand for semiconductors soon received a boost from the shift to remote working and learning and a related surge in demand for electronics.
 Despite the pandemic, Taiwan’s exports rose by 4.9 percent year-on-year with strong deliveries to China representing a key factor supporting demand, which rose nearly 15 percent.